DevSilv/DevSilv.github.io/README.md

 ### Environments and tools

+#### Building

+This website has been tested to build on the following platforms:

+- Jekyll 4.0.0
+- Jekyll 3.8.5 — For details, see [this page](https://pages.github.com/versions/) with GitHub Pages dependepcy versions

+#### Running

-- This website has been tested to work in the following environment:
+This website has been tested to run in the following browsers:
-    - **Web browser:** Firefox Quantum (64-bit) for Fedora (unfortunately, I have not noticed the version)
-    - To test how the website would look like and feel in a mobile device (UI and UX), I was using Firefox's [Responsive Design Mode](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode)
+- Firefox Browser 74.0.1 (64-bit) for Fedora — To test how the website would look like and feel in a mobile device (UI and UX), I was using Firefox's [Responsive Design Mode](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode)
+- Chromium 80.0.3987.149 (Developer Build) Fedora Project (64-bit)

 ### Technologies and tools